 This project is a partnership with the California State Coastal Conservancy, the U.S. Army Corps of Engineers (USACE) and regional stakeholders to provide tidal flood protection, restore and enhance tidal marsh and related habitats, and provide recreational and public access opportunities along Santa Clara County’s shoreline.

-This project relies on federal participation from USACE to review and approve the plans.
-Without federal participation, Valley Water cannot implement additional planning, design and construction due to limited available funding.
-The proposed Safe, Clean Water funding provides the District’s cost share to complete the planning study for EIAs 1-10, and provides a portion of Valley Water’s cost share toward design and construction of flood protection improvements in the North San José area (EIA 11), in and near Alviso.
+This project relies on federal participation from the USACE to develop the project and prepare the plans.
+Without federal participation, Valley Water cannot implement planning, design and construction on our own due to limited available funding.
+The Safe, Clean Water funding provides a portion of the local share of funding for planning, design and construction phases for Economic Impact Areas (EIAs) 1-4, and a portion of the local share of funding for the planning study and design phases for EIAs 5-9.

 Photograph by Cris Benton.